orionrobots/CnCNotes/_posts/2014-12-06-1-github-stl-view.md

 While following the assembly instructions for this kit, at the earliest part, it has a click through to the stl file in github.
 What I did not know is that github has a built in STL view!
 Absolutely awesome.
 Github continues to surprise and delight me.
 Perhaps I should (if I ever have time) try to contribute a Lego LDraw viewer to github.

+What is also awesome is that with not a lot of code - it can be embedded right into a page - incuding a github hosted jekyll page - as shown below.

 [3d viewer](https://help.github.com/articles/3d-file-viewer/)

 <script src="https://embed.github.com/view/3d/reprappro/Ormerod/master/stl/individual%20parts/y-idler-bracket.stl"></script>